-Stamp Duty Land Tax (SDLT) is charged on land and property transactions in the UK when you buy a freehold property or a lease.
+Tax is charged on land and property transactions in the UK when you buy a freehold property or a lease.

-The tax rate and payment threshold can vary according to whether the property is in residential or non-residential use, and whether the lease is a freehold or leasehold.
+The tax rates and payment thresholds can vary according to whether the property is in residential or non-residential use, and whether the lease is a freehold or leasehold.
 Tax relief is available for certain kinds of property or transaction.

 If the transaction involves the purchase of a new lease with a substantial rent there may be an additional Stamp Duty Land Tax charge based on the rent.